cpwr-devops/DevOps-Examples-Doc/docs/apis/topaz_cli.md

 ```

 ## Total Test Unit Test (TotalTestCLI.bat)

-The CLI tools allow you to run test suites in batch with no interactive client required and/or from an integration server or within a build tool (like Hudson or Jenkins).
-### Prerequisites
-The Topaz for Total Test CLI components are installed as part of the Topaz Workbench CLI installation.
-A 64-bit Java Runtime Environment (JRE) is required for the Topaz for Total Test CLI.
-Refer to the *Topaz&reg; Workbench Installation Guide* on how to install the Topaz Workbench CLI.
-The test suite must have been defined in the Topaz for Total Test Unit Test Eclipse client.
+The Total Test Unit Test CLI runs Total Test unit tests.
+The test suite or scenario must have been defined in the Topaz for Total Test Unit Test Eclipse client.
 The command line tools expect a complete Topaz for Total Test Unit Test project structure.

 ### Usage
 Executing unit test scenarios is done with the `TotalTestCLI.bat` file.
 The general syntax for using the `TotalTestCLI.bat` is